kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.3 - 2013/05/04 =
+* Feature: Moved plugin admin panel from a single tab on WooCommerce Settings to its own link  'Email & Cart Options' on the WooCommerce wp-admin menu.
+* Feature: Added main tab for Rules & Roles settings.
+* Feature: Added Email Inquiry main tab with related sub tabs.
+* Feature: Added when install and activate plugin link redirects to the plugins dashboard instead of the wp-plugins dashboard.
+* Fixed: Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+WordPress still uses jQuery version 1.8.3.
+In themes that use Google js Library instead of the WordPress jQuery then there was trouble because Google uses the latest jQuery version 1.9.
+There are a number of functions in jQuery Version 1.9 that have been depreciated and hence this was causing errors with the jQuery function in the plugin.
+* Fixed: Did a full WP_DEBUG.
+All uncaught exceptions, notices, warnings and errors fixed.
+* Tweak: Updated plugins Wiki documentation.

 = 1.0.2 - 2013/04/10 =
 * Fixed: WooCommerce Reviews form opening in duplicate popup tools, PrettyPhoto and Fancybox caused by our old WooCommerce v1.6 fancybox lib.
 * Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
 This was causing a -1 to show when email pop-up form is called. wp-admin with SSL applied only allows https: but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
 Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.